 Facilitators, on the other hand, may indeed come laden with pre-conceived expectations, judgements or ancient history, but they also come with an ability to put those aside in order to make the meeting work better.

-Good facilitators see and hear not only the obvious, but are tuned in to what else might be going on that isn't quite so apparent.
-They are skilled in interpreting the difficulties, resolving conflict, cutting through time wasting and diversionary tactics and, most importantly, enabling people to reach agreements and develop new practises that will work.
+Good facilitators see and hear not only the obvious but are tuned in to what else might be going on that isn't quite so apparent.
+They are skilled in interpreting the difficulties, resolving conflict, cutting through time wasting and diversionary tactics and, most importantly, enabling people to reach agreements and develop new practices that will work.

 So think about the more important and crucial meetings in your workplace where everyone keeps going 'round in circles, and then imagine what clarity you could bring in the role of facilitator.

 Let's go a little deeper into why meetings and gatherings aren't the perfect forums we want them to be.